mr4jay/MirafraDemo/src/config/README.md

 # Application Configuration

 This directory stores configuration files that define various aspects of the HVAC Optimizer application and its integrated IDE.
+For Data Analytics Engineers, these files are primarily relevant for understanding the navigation structure of the IDE and how to access different tools.

 ## Overview

-Configuration files help in managing static settings, navigation structures, and other parameters that might change infrequently but are critical to the application's behavior and appearance.
+Configuration files help in managing static settings, navigation structures, and other parameters.
+While engineers might not frequently modify these, understanding their structure can be helpful.

 ## Key Files

 *   **`site.ts`**:
     *   **Purpose**: Defines configuration specific to the main HVAC Optimizer application.
+    *   **Relevance for Engineers**: Less directly relevant, but defines the overall application context.
     *   **Contents**:
-        *   `siteConfig`: An object containing the application's name and description.
-This can be used for metadata (e.g., page titles, SEO).
+        *   `siteConfig`: Application's name and description.
-            ```typescript
-            export const siteConfig = {
-              name: "HVAC Optimizer",
-              description: "Intelligent HVAC optimization and monitoring.",
-            };
-            ```
-        *   `navItems`: An array of `NavItem` objects defining the primary navigation structure for the main application.
-Each item typically includes:
+        *   `navItems`: Navigation structure for the main application.
-            *   `title`: The display text for the navigation link.
-            *   `href`: The path for the link.
-            *   `icon`: A string identifier for a Lucide icon (e.g., "LayoutDashboard").
-The actual icon component is resolved in `NavMenu.tsx`.
-            *   `label`: An optional accessibility label or tooltip content.
             ```typescript
             import type { NavItem } from '@/types';